wout/dat-metadata-standard/CIP.md

 This standard is intended for on-chain generative tokens but may also be suitable for other use cases.
 It describes a method to store code on the blockchain in a space-efficient way using Cardano's Native Tokens.

-Generative tokens created following this standard are called **Distributed Artefact Tokens** or **DAT**s.
+Generative tokens created following this standard are called **Distributed Artifact Tokens** or **DAT**s.
 They are not necessarily a replacement for NFTs but rather a layer on top of Cardano's Native Tokens.
 They can be fungible, semi-fungible, or non-fungible.

 DATs introduce a way to instruct token viewers to query information from the blockchain.
 Creators can use the queried data to create dynamic, evolving, or interlinked token collections.
 Queries may include: